AOSC-Archive/aosc-wiki/mirrors/migration-guide.md

 The new server has a 1 Gbps network and much better hardware.
 The new IP would be 142.147.91.106 and 2604:e8c0:4::2 (yes, really a short IP).

 ## Timeline
-- To Be Discussed: Stop uploading new packages to both old and new server.
+- Dec 29, 2018: Stop uploading new packages to both old and new server.
-- +1 Day: Fully sync content from old to new server.
+- Dec 30, 2018: Fully sync content from old to new server.
    - Same day: Update DNS and point to new repository server.

 ## Packagers